-Changes in the Market Value of Valhi Common Stock held by Subsidiaries-Our subsidiaries, Kronos and NL, hold shares of our common stock.
+Changes in the Market Value of Valhi Common Stock held by Subsidiaries - Our subsidiaries, Kronos and NL, hold shares of our common stock.
 As discussed in the 2020 Annual Report, we account for our proportional interest in these shares of our common stock as treasury stock, at Kronos' and NL's historical cost basis.
 The remaining portion of these shares of our common stock, which are attributable to the noncontrolling interest of Kronos and NL, are reflected in our Condensed Consolidated Balance Sheet at fair value.
 Kronos and NL recognize unrealized gains or losses on these shares of our common stock in the determination of each of their respective net income or losses.
 Under the principles of consolidation we eliminate any gains or losses associated with our common stock to the extent of our proportional ownership interest in each subsidiary.
-We recognized a gain of \$1.3 million in the first quarter of 2021 compared to a loss of \$2.4 million in the same period of 2020 in our Condensed Consolidated Statements of Income which represents the unrealized gain or loss in respect of these shares during such periods attributable to the noncontrolling interest of Kronos and NL.
+We recognized a gain of \$.9 million in the second quarter of 2021 compared to a loss of \$.5 million in the same period of 2020 and a gain of \$2.2 million in the first six months of 2021 compared to a loss of \$2.9 million in the first six months of 2020 in our Condensed Consolidated Statements of Operations which represents the unrealized gain or loss in respect of these shares during such periods attributable to the noncontrolling interest of Kronos and NL.

-Other General Corporate Items- Corporate expenses in the first quarter of 2021 were comparable to the same period of 2020.
+Other General Corporate Items - Corporate expenses in the second quarter and first six months of 2021 were comparable to the same periods of 2020.
 Included in corporate expense are:

-- litigation and related costs at NL of \$.3 million in the first quarter of 2021 compared to \$.6 million in the first quarter of 2020; and - environmental remediation and related costs of nil in the first quarter of 2021 compared to \$.1 million in the first quarter of 2020.
+- litigation and related costs at NL of \$.5 million in each of the second quarters of 2021 and 2020 and \$.8 million in the first six months of 2021 compared to \$1.1 million in the first six months of 2020; and - environmental remediation and related costs of \$.9 million in the second quarter of 2021 compared to nil in the second quarter of 2020 and \$.9 million in the first six months of 2021 compared to nil in the first six months of 2020.